vsukhor/utils/README.md

 (see doxygen documentation for more details):

 #### Arrays
-Lightweight  array types with convenient arithmetics as well as some functionaity commonly used in geometric applications.
+Lightweight  array types implementing convenient arithmetics as well as some functionaity commonly used in geometric applications.

 #### Biochemical
 Reader and writer for files in Protein Data Bank format.